...

 title = {PSDR-Room: Single Photo to Scene using Differentiable Rendering},

-booktitle = {ACM Transactions on Graphics (SIGGRAPH Asia)},
+journal = {ACM Transactions on Graphics (SIGGRAPH Asia)},

 year = {2023},